 The Gamer Ultra GUA882 by CyberpowerPC is a complete budget gaming computer package, in a pretty showy RGB case with a tempered glass side so you can see all the hardware inside.
 It comes complete with a gaming keyboard and mouse and Windows 10 operating system.

-Note that the GUA882 we are reviewing today actually has identical specifications to the GUA3100A – the only difference between these two computers being the case that it comes in.
-So be sure to check out the GUA3100A here if you are interested in the same computer but with a different looking case.
+Note that the GUA882 we are reviewing today actually has nearly identical specifications to the GUA883 model – the only difference between these two computers being the case, presence or absence of an optical drive versus wi-fi adapter, and the amount of RAM.
+So be sure to consider both options and choose the one that works best for you.

 - Complete keyboard/mouse/case package